alan345/TER/README.md

 # Contributing

--Your feedback is **very helpful**, please share your opinion and thoughts!
+- Your feedback is **very helpful**, please share your opinion and thoughts!
 If you have any questions or want to contribute yourself, don't hesitate!

--Tests must be implemented.
+- Tests must be implemented.
 Feel free to create a PR :)

--Add a react hook as an example. https://reactjs.org/docs/hooks-intro.html

--Add a star to this Repo!
+- Add a star to this Repo!
 It helps a lot!

 # Who is using Naperg